SiddalingappaManasa/Weather-the-AM-way/README.md

 ## 🙋‍♀️ About US

-Created with 💙 by Manasa and Anish , passionate about AI and building meaningful tech for people.
+Created  with 💙 by Manasa and Anish [AM] , passionate about AI and building meaningful tech for people.